Loading

 Don’t be afraid to ask for help!
 You are four times more likely to stop successfully if you get help from a professional service.

 If you, or a loved one, are pregnant you might feel worried that you will struggle to quit, and feel guilty and judged for smoking.
-Nicotine is very addictive – health professionals know it can be tough to stop; this is why there are free NHS services to support you.
+Nicotine is very addictive – health professionals know it can be tough to stop; this is why there are free services to support you.

 Find out more Smoking during pregnancy